nahuelcandia/mobile-app-maker/README.md

 **Shovel apps CMS** is a mobile oriented CMS that lets you create mobile apps editing the content of your app in a CMS fashion.

-In Web Content Management Systems, the finalilty of the system is to  allow you to dedicate to the system content and the final frontend is on the browser.
+In Web Content Management Systems, the purpose of the system is to allow you to focus on the content and the final frontend is rendered by the browser.

 **Shovel apps CMS** makes it easy for you to create an Hybrid App starting from HTML templates and editing the content by yourself without the nagging of having to install